 Next, a quick overview of what your campaign should look like after allowing it to run for a few days, and what you can do to fast-track data building, assuming you’re not budget conservative.

-Finally, you’re shown how to drill new products which are uploaded into your Merchant Center feed on the item ID level, and how to taper down all of your product’s max CPCs when your campaign budget is maxed out.
+You’re also shown how to drill new products which are uploaded into your Merchant Center feed on the item ID level, and how to taper down all of your product’s max CPCs when your campaign budget is maxed out.

 Module 6: Campaign Optimization